jeringeorge98/TestAssignmentEnefit/Assignment.md

 assignment is to build a simple mobile application that simulates the management of electric vehicle charging stations.
 Functional Use Cases:
-1. As a user, I can see a list of chargers
+1. As a user, I can see a list of chargers --- Done
-2. As a user, I can start charging on a specific charger
+2. As a user, I can start charging on a specific charger -- Done
-3. As a user, I can see the ongoing charging rate if charging was started successfully
+3. As a user, I can see the ongoing charging rate if charging was started successfully -- Done
-4. As a user, I can stop ongoing charging
+4. As a user, I can stop ongoing charging -- Done Technical Requirements:
-Technical Requirements:
 • Use React Native and TypeScript
 • For data handling, you can choose between a mock backend (e.g., Express.js,